CamillaBa/FYS3150_Project_2/README.md

 "unit_test1" checks the validity of the function "get_max" and prints the result to the terminal., "unit_test2" checks the validity of "jacobi_rot_algorithm".

+also there is a function "count_iterations" which sets up a problem for "jacobi_rot_algorithm" to solve, for an n times n matrix A determined by a given n.

 Lastly, there is a function